AnonumousUserUser/AnonumousUserUserUser/README.md

 <h2>(b) Dual-camera Smooth Zoom</h2>

 <h3>We introduce dual-camera smooth zoom (DCSZ) task, aiming to achieve a fluid zoom preview.
-some smooth zoom sequences rendered from our ZoomGS are provided below.
+Some smooth zoom sequences rendered from our ZoomGS are provided below.
 </h3>
 <table>